 Francis F Fayiah Autobiography:

 I was born in the Liberian Agricultural Company Hospital (LAC), Grand Bassa County Liberia, West Africa in the year 1981.
-I am a son of a third class business man, Mr. Joseph Fayiah.
+I am a son of a third class businessman, Mr. Joseph Fayiah.
 He got in union with a young woman named Siah in 1971 who later became my mother.
-After 10 years in successful marriage relationship, I was blessed to be their loving son.
+After ten years in a successful marriage relationship, I was blessed to be their loving son.

 When I was a child, my parents installed many cultural norms and values in me.
 After my birth, I was named Fallah which in our tradition represents the fourth place in the family line.

 At the age of 8 years, my parents sent me to Kpakpenee Town, Lofa County, the home Town of my mother to be initiated in the Poros Society.
 Thank God that He never predestined my life before my birth that I should become a member of such a secret society.

 While in the hands of my Grandmother in Lofa, she deliberately refused to turn me over to the Poros Master (commonly called “Devil”) because her life was devoted to the worship of the true God.

 Two years later, my Grandmother sent me back in Grand Bassa County to rather start my school than to be initiated in that meaningless Society (Poros).
 After wasting ten years in struggles, early 1989, I started my primary schooling in the Big 4 Primary School System under the auspices of the Liberian Agricultural Company (LAC).